24 Hours in Bratislava: The Ultimate City Guide

 Sky Bar Bratislava

 Ah, the highlight of our trip!
 The most amazing way to finish it off.
 The cherry on top of an already very tasty cake.
+This cocktail bar should be at the top of your list of things to do in Bratislava!
 We didn’t think we’d actually get a chance to go here as we were running out of time, but because we couldn’t go up the UFO we had plenty of time to spare.
 Now let me tell you: the UFO being closed was a real blessing in disguise…

 If I was to recommend only one thing in Bratislava it would be THIS.
 COCKTAIL.
 BAR.
 Not only were the views across the city and castle mind-blowingly epic, but the atmosphere and cocktails were just as good.
 It was so serene and empty, with chill indie music playing in the background.
 We couldn’t wrap our heads around why it was so quiet, but we knew for sure that this bar was a gem.